 In a large roomy frying pan that has a well fitting lid, add the oil then add the chopped onion and mixed dried herbs, stir then pop into the oven uncovered and cook for 10 minutes until the onion is softening but not coloured.

-Whilst the pan is in the oven prepare the mushrooms and walnuts.
+Whilst the pan is in the oven prepare the mushrooms, leek and walnuts.
 Wipe or peel the mushrooms then slice thinly.
-Chop the walnuts into small pieces.
+Chop the walnuts into small pieces and thinly slice the leek.
 If you don’t eat nuts then omit from the recipe and add the peas instead.

-Take the pan from the oven, add the mushrooms and nuts plus the garlic.
+Take the pan from the oven, add the mushrooms, leek and nuts plus the garlic.
 Give a good stir around to combine then back into the oven uncovered for 15 minutes to fry.

 Whilst the pan is in the oven make up the stock using a quality stock pot or cube – the stock needs to be hot and have ready the weighed out rice and measured fennel, nutmeg, salt and pepper.
 If you are using peas – have them out of the freezer ready to add to the risotto after cooking.